nenjotsu/me/content/posts/how-to-use-ai-in-trading-without-losing-control/index.md

 ---
-title: "Drafts: How to Use AI in Trading Without Losing Control"
+title: "How to Use AI in Trading Without Losing Control"
-summary: "How to Use AI in Trading Without Losing Control

-The Temptat..."
+summary: "In trading, the moment you lose connection with your system, you lose control over your performance..."
 categories: ["ai","trading"]
 tags: ["ai","trading"]
-date: 2025-08-04
+date: 2025-07-23
 draft: false
 ---
 ![landscape](cover.jpg "Photos by nenjo")
-# Drafts: How to Use AI in Trading Without Losing Control
+# How to Use AI in Trading Without Losing Control

 ## The Temptation to Let AI Do It All